alm58680/MIS4610-Project-2-Group-2/README.md

 Importance:

 ## Manupulations applied to the data set for analysis:
+The data set needed to be standardized, but no data manipulation was required.
+The goal of a standardized data set is to convert unprocessed data into information that can be used for analysis.
+We have measurable, quantifiable data that meets the criteria for meaningful, interpretable data, therefore our data fulfills that description.
+Additionally, none of the information in our data is redundant, unnecessary, incorrect, or of poor quality.
+Additionally, we have cleaned the data, removing any false, irrelevant, or incomplete information.
+In addition to all of this, our data has been structured and is free of external imports.

 ## Tableau packaged workbook:
 The packaged workbook containing the visualizations shown above is attached to this repository.